Project-Herophilus/DataSynthesis/README.md

 synthetic data is an involved process that can be achieved by numerous measures and ways.
 Our way was to create a platform to synthesize data (Data Synthesis) for multiple needs based on items like industry standards, coded ontologies, vendor data models, custom defined models all in an on-demand manner.
 With a focus on data and specifically synthetic data we wanted our platform to clearly express our focus, the name we settled on was DataSynthesis.

-# What Makes DataSynthesis Unique

 <i>The idea for DataSynthesis is in NO WAY new or unique</i>, it purpose and usage is fueled to help reduce and/or remove
 the struggle that every organization experiences around their data needs.
-What we believes make us unique is our perspective and approach.
+What we believe makes this plaform unique is our perspective and approach.

-1. DataSynthesis is part of the Project Herophilus upstream community.
-This community consists of numerous other capabilities all provided by a group across multiple organizations with a very large focus on healthcare.
-While there are numerous offerings out their across the open source and paid offerings we wanted to build something that could not only be used for traditional application based data needs but be used within integration efforts as well.
+* While there are numerous offerings out their across the open source and paid offerings we wanted to build something that could not only be used to support data integration needs but also support application development and integration needs as well.
-2. As part of the Project Herophilus community the intent is for it to be leveraged to both support and enable other capabilities to be leveraged.
+* As part of the Project Herophilus community the intent is for it to be leveraged to both support and enable other capabilities to be developed and leveraged.
 A complete list of components from Connectivity, Data Real-Time Assets, Data Simulators, Data De-Identification and Anonymization components and more can be found <a href="https://github.com/Project-Herophilus" target="_blank">here</a>.
-3. Building simply to highly complex data and datasets.
-The DataSynthesis platform from its inception has been designed to generate and/or build upon the extensible data attributes it has, currently the platform has 21 different data attributes it can use to create data structures.
+* Simplicity built for complex data and datasets needs.
+The DataSynthesis platform from its inception has been designed to generate and/or build upon a concept of data attributes.
+There are currently 21 different data attributes it can use to create data structures.
-4. Our focus is on enabling massive amounts of data to be used immediately or very quickly.
+* Our focus is on enabling massive amounts of data to be used immediately or very quickly.
 This we feel helps to focus on reducing data breached and information exposure.
 Why should organizations risk <a href="https://www.breachlevelindex.com/" target="_blank">data breaches</a> or the potential leakage of <a href="https://en.wikipedia.org/wiki/Protected_health_information" target="_blank">PHI (in healthcare)</a>
 or <a href="https://en.wikipedia.org/wiki/Personal_data" target="_blank">PII (In any other industry)</a>?
 In today's technology world we wanted to enable a new and different way to innovate within a data-driven organization, an extensible
-5. Work with implementations industry based data.
+* Work with implementations industry based data.
 Our focus is also on enriching the platform with codes and codesets into data thats generated to ensure it matches existing data systems.
-6. Generating industry standargs.
+* Generating industry standargs.
 For Healthcare specifically this is HL7, FHIR, EDI and so forth.
 We are actively working on implementing FHIR and improving HL7.
-7. Helping to create and grow "Data Driven Organization".
+* Helping to create and grow "Data Driven Organization".
 To be a data-driven organization requires an overarching information culture driven by data.
 An information culture is not only a deep knowledge of their data but a major understanding how it relates to any specific testing needed or required. broad access and data literacy along with appropriate data-driven decision-making governance and guidance processes.
 While it sounds complicated it is really